cfw-guide/cemu.cfw.guide/_pages/en_US/controllers/controllers-xbox.md

 ## Instructions

-Motion controls are not available for Xbox controllers, make some features in games, such as shrine puzzles in Breath of the Wild, hard to use.
+Motion controls are not available for Xbox controllers, making some features in games, such as shrine puzzles in Breath of the Wild, hard to use.
 {: .notice--textbox}

 1. Connect your Xbox controller to Windows